Last Updated: February 20, 2014

 injury or debilitating illness; due to chronic illness or

-disability; because of a severe cognitive impairment, such as
+disability; because of a severe cognitive impairment, such as Alzheimer's

-it is important to know the benefits and potential drawbacks of
+important to know the benefits and potential drawbacks of

 purchasing a plan, policy and premium terms, and the nature of LTCI